mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 `numpy`_ array. `Numpy`_ is python's numerical computation package.
 It does everything that BLAS or Lapack does, but is much easier to use.
 And since, when compiled correctly, it actually uses BLAS or similar library, it can be quite fast.
-Most, perhaps all, arrays of numbers in LaDa are `numpy`_ arrays.
+Most, perhaps all, arrays of numbers in Pylada are `numpy`_ arrays.

 Atoms in the structure can be accessed in the structure as though it were a list: